JNRowe/jnrowe.github.io/articles/tdd_distros.rst

 suite.

 I would, of course, prefer to see *any* tests upstreamed and where possible this is already happening.
-However, we're pragmatists and this means we often use existing content as input for tests.
-The use of existing input makes writing the test faster and means each test exercises functionality we actually require, but it also means we occasionally can't submit the data upstream owing to licensing concerns.
+However, we’re pragmatists and this means we often use existing content as input for tests.
+The use of existing input makes writing the test faster and means each test exercises functionality we actually require, but it also means we occasionally can’t submit the data upstream owing to licensing concerns.

 Bonus
 -----

-I've used the upstream supported ``shelldoctest`` method for writing tests on this page, but you can also easily specify them in `reST syntax`_ files too.
+I’ve used the upstream supported ``shelldoctest`` method for writing tests on this page, but you can also easily specify them in `reST syntax`_ files too.
 Doing this encourages you to write nicely formatted documentation to accompany your tests.
 You can also leverage your tests that are written in this way as documentation using the excellent Sphinx_ tool.

-The following script shows an extremely basic, yet fully functional, example of how to combine the ``doctest`` module's :func:`~doctest.testfile` function with ``shelldoctest``:
+The following script shows an extremely basic, yet fully functional, example of how to combine the ``doctest`` module’s :func:`~doctest.testfile` function with ``shelldoctest``:

 .. code-block:: python